npradaschnor/Programming-and-Scripting-Project-2018/README.md

 [[back to top](#project-instruction)]

 <p align="justify"> :arrow_right_hook: ##3.1 Histograms: 'A histogram is a plot that lets you discover, and show, the underlying frequency distribution (shape) of a set of continuous data.
-This allows the inspection of the data for its underlying distribution (e.g., normal distribution), outliers, skewness, etc'[4,5].</p>
+This allows the inspection of the data for its underlying distribution (e.g., normal distribution), outliers, skewness, etc'[4,5].
+That way histogram are used to see how each attribute is distributed.
+Looking at the histogram plots below we can assume that two of the input variables (sepal lenght and sepal widht) might have a Gaussian distribution.</p>

 ###3.1.1 Histogram of each attribute.
 It was created separate histogram for each attribute.